Gagan5278/SwiftUIRouter/README.md

-## An Example with NavigationStack to create an App router in a unique and simple way.
+## An Example with NavigationStack to create an App router uniquely and simply.

 ### Setup
 1. create an enum name as 'AppRouter' which confirms the Hashable protocol.
 Define app navigation as cases inside the enum.
 Example: